The Role of Tonsillectomy in Adults With Marked Tonsillar Hypertrophy and Obstructive Sleep Apnea

 sleepiness and other obstructive sleep apnea symptoms.

-Rationale: Current surgical procedures for obstructive sleep apnea include tonsillectomy
+Rationale: Current surgical procedures for obstructive sleep apnea include tonsillectomy with

-palate and uvula length, avoiding the need for additional soft palate surgery.
+uvula length, avoiding the need for additional soft palate surgery.

 Intervention: Tonsillectomy will be performed as standard of care, in patients who would be